Last updated: April 26, 2023

 If we disclosed your Personal Information for a business purpose, we will provide:

-- the categories of Personal Information disclosed for a business purpose in the previous twelve (12) months and the categories of third parties, if applicable, to whom the Personal Information was disclosed.
+- the categories of Personal Information disclosed for a business purpose in the previous twelve (12) months and the categories of other organizations, if applicable, to whom the Personal Information was disclosed.

 - The right to request deletion of Personal Information